hyperatom/json-form-data/README.md

     <img alt="BrowserStack Logo" src="https://www.browserstack.com/images/layout/browserstack-logo-600x315.png" width="200" />
 </a>

-We use BrowserStack to automate our testing against multiple browsers to ensure compatibility with legacy browsers.
+We use BrowserStack to automate our regression tests to ensure compatibility with supported browsers.